dlucca1986/SteamOS-Like-Session-Switcher-for-Linux-Desktop/README.md

 set-sddm-session:
   The core logic.
   It writes a temporary configuration to /etc/sddm.conf.d/ to set the autologin session for the next boot and triggers a delayed restart of the Display Manager.

 gamescope-session:
   The Game Mode launcher.
   It starts Steam with -steamdeck parameters inside a Gamescope standalone session.

 steamos-session-select:
   A quick wrapper to call the system session selector and return to Plasma.

+os-session-select:
+  A simple wrapper script used by the Steam Deck UI to trigger the return to the desktop session.

+steam.desktop:
+  The session entry file.
+  It must be placed in /usr/share/wayland-sessions/ to allow SDDM to recognize and launch the Gamescope/Steam Deck UI session.

+GameMode.desktop:
+  A shortcut file that can be placed on your KDE Plasma desktop to switch to Gaming Mode with a single click.